 Business District in London Ontario - Downtown

-Considered to be the prime centre of the London's Central Business District that houses many tall office towers filled with financial services, tech and communications companies, government, law firms and the regional court house.
+Considered to be the prime center of the London's Central Business District that houses many tall office towers filled with financial services, tech, and communications companies, government, law firms, and the regional courthouse.
 The city also serves as a central hub for the London Transit Commission and contains the Greyhound bus and Via train stations.

 |Size||35 x 28 in|